daytonaio/daytona/pkg/docker/README.md

 ## Package Purpose

-The purpose of the `docker` package is to provide a single library that providers can use to easily create targets and projects.
+The purpose of the `docker` package is to provide a single library that providers can use to easily create targets and workspaces.
-Most providers will import the package and call commands from the `DockerClient` in order to create targets and projects on provided targets.
+Most providers will import the package and call commands from the `DockerClient` in order to create targets and workspaces on provided targets.

 ## Usage